wilsontelab/agFree-docs/docs/44_job-file-templates/README.md

 Most options have defaults and do not need to be specified every time.
 Accordingly, our {% include templates.html type="" %} are shorter than the complete option templates.

-Using job file templates additionally exposes the many useful [MDI command line interface tools](https://midataint.github.io/mdi/docs/commands/management.html) that you can use to monitor your work jobs.
+Using job files additionally exposes many useful
+[MDI command line interface tools](https://midataint.github.io/mdi/docs/commands/management.html) you can use to monitor your work jobs.